 As a business owner, what kind of leads do you think you actually need?
 Potential clients’ phone numbers, existing customers’ referrals, potential customers’ email, or perhaps what you’re really after are the social media names and details of your audience.
 Well, in this digital age of ours, it doesn’t really matter what you need.
 The real question is, how do you intend to get it?
 Do you go for local marketing, ask existing clients for referrals, digital advertisements, or settle for social media marketing?
 Whatever it is you choose, be sure to know what results you’re expecting to get!

 That said, let’s now look into the discussion of the day… One of the best ways to get the leads you desire for your business – ads marketing.
-But before we dive head-on into the subject, what really is lead generation and ads marketing, and how exactly are they related?
+But before we dive head-on into the subject, what really important is lead generation and ads marketing, and how exactly are they related?

 Let’s find out below, shall we?